Probate Estate Administration

 If a beneficiary, or other interested party, wishes to object to something in the accounting, then she must petition the court with a copy of the accounting, and the specific reason for the objection, including the item objected to and the reason for the objection; otherwise, the court is likely to dismiss the objection.

 Creditors can also petition the court for an accounting of the estate.
 However, creditors of beneficiaries cannot compel an accounting unless they have attached the beneficiary's interest in the estate.
 If the interest is attached, then the executor must hold the property until the creditor's claim is resolved.

 However, if creditors have been paid, then all interested parties may agree to a waiver of the accounting, to prevent its public disclosure, since everything filed at the probate court becomes a part of the public record.
 While waivers can keep estates private, there is a possibility that there could be challenges to the probate estate in the future, since it is not technically closed.
 Likewise, the executor never becomes discharged nor released from liability.

 Closing the Estate

 Before the estate can be closed, a notice of the final accounting must be sent to the beneficiaries and other interested parties, giving them enough time to possibly object to it.
 Afterwards, the executor presents a final accounting to the court, with a detailed list of the probate assets, expenses, and the property distribution to beneficiaries.
 If an estate is small, then the executor may present a first and final accounting to the court.
-If the final accounting shows a balance of zero—indicating that there are no other assets left in the estate after payments of all liabilities and distributions to beneficiaries—and the court approves and there are no dissents from interested parties, then the estate is closed and the executor is discharged, whence the executor has no more legal liability or duties as an executor.
+If the final accounting shows a balance of zero—indicating no remaining assets left in the estate after payments of all liabilities and distributions to beneficiaries—and the court approves, and there are no dissents from interested parties, then the estate is closed and the executor is discharged, whence the executor has no more legal liability or duties as an executor.